atzufuki/html-props/docs/getting-started.md

 ## Works With Any Web Component

 The `HTMLPropsMixin` adds a props API to any standard-compliant web component.
-Whether you are wrapping built-in HTML elements, writing your own custom elements from scratch, or using components from other libraries like Lit or Stencil, you can use `HTMLPropsMixin` to get a declarative props API.
+Whether you are wrapping built-in HTML elements, writing your own custom elements from scratch, or using components made with other libraries, you can use `HTMLPropsMixin` to get a declarative props API.

 See the [Guide](guide.md) for examples of wrapping native and third-party components.